autoplot/documentation/javadoc/org/das2/util/ColorUtil.md

-# org.das2.util.ColorUtilsingle place to contain Color-Name mapping.
-These include
+# org.das2.util.ColorUtil

- an old set of 10 or so color names, plus the 130 or so web color names like "SaddleBrown" and "DarkOrchid".
+single place to contain Color-Name mapping.
+These include an old set of 10 or so color names, plus the 130 or so web color names like "SaddleBrown" and "DarkOrchid".

-ColorUtil( )
+# ColorUtil( )

 ***